jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md

 >
 > `deviceId` and `messageType` fields have been included in the message to simplify processes in the backend side.
 > Indeed, even though these two properties can be reachable in the metadata of the message, having them inside the message itself brings simplicity to richer scenarios (ex: gateways sending messages in behalf of devices) and storing that information in the repository (autosufficient message).
-> Debugging and message routings at Microsoft Azure IoT Hub level are other of the fields that benefit from this practice.
+> Debugging and message routing in Microsoft Azure IoT Hub are other of the fields that benefit from this practice.

 This being said, if at some point you need to avoid including that information in the message, feel free to do it.
 Routing could also work on metadata.

+> [!NOTE]
+>
+> Microsoft Azure IoT Hub does not require the devices send JSON messages.
+> If your project requires other formats (ex: very small hexadecimal messages, frequent in IoT small devices), Microsoft Azure IoT Hub has no problem in processing them.
+Also, you can still use Azure IoT Device Simulator; it will require small code changes in the Message Service but all the remaining implemented features remain valid.

+> [!WARNING]
+> Not all the IoT projects can implement C2D features.
+Devices and communication platforms have to take into account the requirements of such features.

 #### commissioning.json
 ```json